raspberrypilearning/piglow/README.md

 Now that you have LED1 turning on and off, why not see if you can turn any of the other LEDs on and off in a similar way!

-## Step 4: Add a Loop to make the Lights Flash
+## Step 4: Add a loop to make the lights flash

-In the last step you created a program to turn on and off LED1 on the PiGlow.
-We can now add a loop to reatedly turn on and off groups of coloured LEDs.
+In the last step, you created a program to turn LED1 on and off on the PiGlow.
+We can now add a loop to repeatedly turn groups of coloured LEDs on and off.

 ###Activity Checklist:

 1. Open the file `FirstPiGlow.py` in **IDLE**.

-2. Underneath `pyglow.all(0)` type:
+2. Underneath `pyglow.all(0)` type the following:

 	```python
 	while True: